 Adding human elements

-People don’t like communicating with businesses because it is an entity.
+People don’t like communicating with businesses because it is entities.
 Instead, emails that are signed by individuals within a corporation add a human aspect to marketing and therefore make it more successful.
 The more personal your emails are, the better your response rate will be.

 Keeping the subject line short and concise